 - We are advising Canadians to stay home, if possible.
-If you must leave your home, practise physical distancing. - Physical distancing is proven to be one of the most effective ways to reduce the spread of illness during an outbreak. - Everyone needs to practice physical distancing, even if you have: - NO symptoms of COVID-19 - NO known risk of exposure - not travelled outside of Canada within the last 14 days. - You can practise physical distancing by making changes in your everyday routines to minimize close contact with others.
-For example: - avoiding crowded places and gatherings - avoiding common greetings, such as handshakes - limiting contact with people at higher risk (e.g. older adults and those in poor health) - o keeping a distance of at least 2 arms lengths (approximately 2 metres) from others, as much as possible - To stay healthy and prevent the spread of respiratory and other illnesses is to: - wash your hands often with soap and water for at least 20 seconds; - cough and sneeze into your sleeve and not your hands; - o avoid touching your eyes, nose or mouth, especially with unwashed hands; - avoid close contact with people who are sick; and - stay home if you are sick to avoid spreading illness to others. - While keeping a physical distance of 2 metres from others, you can: - greet with a wave instead of a handshake, a kiss or a hug - use food delivery services or online shopping - o ask family, a neighbor or friend to help with essential errands - o exercise at home - go outside for some fresh air, a run, a bike ride, or to walk the dog - host online dinners and games with family and friends - o use technology, such as video calls, to keep in touch with family and friends - work from home - get creative by drawing chalk art or running back yard obstacle courses and games
+If you must leave your home, practise physical distancing. - Physical distancing is proven to be one of the most effective ways to reduce the spread of illness during an outbreak. - You can practise physical distancing by making changes in your everyday routines to minimize close contact with others.
+For example: - increase physical distance with others to two arm lengths (or approximately two metres); - avoid crowded places; - o shop and use public transit during off-peak hours; and - o greet one another with a wave or elbow bump instead of a handshake, kiss or hug. - To stay healthy and prevent the spread of respiratory and other illnesses is to: - o wash your hands often with soap and water for at least 20 seconds; - o cough and sneeze into your sleeve and not your hands; - o avoid touching your eyes, nose or mouth, especially with unwashed hands; - o avoid close contact with people who are sick; and - stay home if you are sick to avoid spreading illness to others. - There are simple, practical things you can do to prepare in case you or someone in your household becomes ill or if COVID-19 becomes common in your community.

+While keeping a physical distance of 2 metres from others, you can:

+- o greet with a wave instead of a handshake, a kiss or a hug - use food delivery services or online shopping - o ask family, a neighbor or friend to help with essential errands - exercise at home - o go outside for some fresh air, a run, a bike ride, or to walk the dog - host online dinners and games with family and friends - o use technology, such as video calls, to keep in touch with family and friends - work from home - o get creative by drawing chalk art or running back yard obstacle courses and games - Make a plan that includes: - Essential supplies (a few weeks' worth) on hand so you will not need to leave your home if you become ill. - Avoid panic buying.
+Add a few extra items to your cart every time you shop.
+This places less of a burden on suppliers, and can help ease financial burden on you as well. - Renew and refill your prescription medications.